The Confraternity of the Most Holy Rosary

 Who Can Join

-To join the Confraternity, one must be a baptized Catholic and voluntarily undertake the obligations of membership in a spirit of genuine devotion.
+To join the Confraternity, one must be a baptised Catholic and voluntarily undertake the obligations of membership in a spirit of genuine devotion.
 The dead may not be enrolled.

 Benefits of membership